Nik-Dushenko-DKilka/Web-calendar/README.md

 | `npm start`     | Run the built app in production |
 | `npm run lint`  | Run ESLint to check for issues  |

-## 📁 Project Structure

-> The project structure may vary depending on your implementation.
-You can expand this section to explain the folder organization, components, pages, etc.